How To Cook A Turkey

 Final Product – Turkey Baked in an Electric Roaster Pan

 This is the turkey we baked in the electric roaster pan.
 The flavor is great, but I love having a “browned” turkey.
 I could have put it in the conventional oven to brown it, but it’s fine as is.
 It sure cooked faster in my electric roaster.
 Some people allow the turkey to cool to room temperature before carving.
 Mark sometimes jumps the gun and starts to carve ours right out of the oven or roaster!
 As per the section below about turkey carving, a hot turkey may allow the juices to escape during carving, so if you like moist meat, let the turkey cool a bit first.

 How do I thaw a frozen turkey?

-I know we don’t always agree, or possibly trust, information from a government agency.
+I know we don’t always agree with, or possibly trust, information from a government agency.
 Things have become so political these days.
-I will say that I have found most everything relating to food preparation to be pretty reliable when issued by the USDA.
+I will say that I have found almost everything relating to food preparation to be pretty reliable when issued by the USDA.

 That being said, here is a quote from the USDA regarding the proper process when thawing a frozen turkey: “The USDA recommends thawing your turkey in the refrigerator.

 This is the safest method because the turkey will thaw at a consistent, safe temperature.
 This method takes some time, so allow one day for each 4 – 5 pounds of weight.
 If your turkey weighs 16 pounds, it will take about four days to thaw.”
 How to Safely Thaw Turkey.